-(Closing on February 1, 2020 and moving to 1718 Walnut Street, Cary) When it comes to Asian food, the Triangle can be a bit tough in terms of finding authentic eats.
+(Moved to new location at 1718 Walnut Street, review will be updated soon) When it comes to Asian food, the Triangle can be a bit tough in terms of finding authentic eats.
 But over the years, Cary has been a bit of a mecca if you’re up for down-home Chinese or Indian food in the area.
 And now you can add ramen to the list!
 While more and more restaurants have been adding it to their menus, ramen shops are a bit tougher to find outside of Dashi in Durham.
 So I was excited to see all the great reviews roll in for Noodle Blvd in Cary!
 Especially with the cold weather coming soon, ramen can be a really heart-warming comfort food for me so off I go…

 Located in a quiet strip plaza off of N. Harrison, you’ll have to keep an eye out for the discrete store front driving by.
 And while Noodle Blvd looks like it’s quite big from the outside, you find out differently once you step inside.
 With an open kitchen on one side and a thin, L-shaped dining room, seating is quite limited for tables (2-tops) with a smattering of bar stool type seating at the window and kitchen bar which feels sort of ramen house traditional.